easkay/HA-Vault/README.md

 The master token is captured and output to the filesystem for the operator to do with as they please.
 Some essential policies and tokens are also created at this point to enable Vault and consul-template to function.
 The bootstrap process will retry indefinitely until it succeeds, which can lead to an infinite provisioning loop if the bootstrap operation is successful but subsequent operations fail.
-In this situation, the bootstrap process should be reset.
+In this situation, the bootstrap process should be reset, or the relevant lines should be commented allowing Terraform to re-run.

 Having Consul tokens within machine images has been avoided as much as possible, however a certain amount of it is necessary.
 For the purposes of configuring the Consul agent with the necessary permissions to do node updates, a file is placed in `/etc/consul.d` for use in the agent bootstrap process.